Women in heavy-drinking South Korea fuel demand for lighter booze

 The share of female drinkers in their 20s who drink more than once a month rose by 10.5 percent between 2005 and 2014, hitting 62.3 percent, government data showed.

-The trend towards lower-alcohol and flavored products is global in recent years, driven by changing tastes, health and in some places lower prices to offset higher taxes.
+The trend towards lower-alcohol and flavoured products is global in recent years, driven by changing tastes, health and in some places lower prices to offset higher taxes.

 In March, UK-based Diageo Plc, the world's biggest seller of whiskey, rolled out W Ice by Windsor in South Korea.
 The spirit has 35 percent alcohol instead of the usual 40 percent, and follows Diageo's launch last year in Spain of J&B Urban Honey, also with 35 percent alcohol.